Piyush-2001/Heart_Disease_Prediction/README.md

-# Heart_Disease_Prediction

-Sure, here is a readme file for a heart disease prediction web app using Machine learning models Logistic Regression, Random Forests, Gaussian Naive Bayes and SVM and Flask, Python, and JavaScript:

-## Heart Disease Prediction Web App
+# Heart Disease Prediction Web App

 This web app uses machine learning models to predict the risk of heart disease in individuals.
 The models are trained on a dataset of over 900 patients, and they have been shown to be very accurate.